-Traditional financial institutions used to be the main source of financing for personal and business loans, however, fin-tech startups like Lending Loop are making it easier to access credit outside of traditional sources.
+Traditional financial institutions used to be the main source of financing for personal and business loans; however, fintech startups like Lending Loop are making it easier to access credit outside of traditional sources.

 Peer-to-peer lending platforms also offer individual investors alternative options for investing their money in addition to other popular investment assets like mutual funds, bonds, and stocks.

-The result of the efficiencies that these P2P marketplaces bring to the lending industry is that small businesses are able to borrow money at competitive interest rates and investors get an opportunity to potentially earn high returns and diversify their portfolio.
+The result of the efficiencies that these P2P marketplaces bring to the lending industry is that small businesses are able to borrow money at competitive interest rates and investors get an opportunity to potentially earn high returns and diversify their portfolios.

 What is Lending Loop?